The Energy Regulation and Markets Review: China

 Other regulators include:

-- the Ministry of Ecology and Environment, which is in charge of administering and enforcing environmental protection matters in China;
+- the Ministry of Ecology and Environment, which is in charge of administering and enforcing environmental protection and climate change-related matters in China;

 - the National Nuclear Safety Administration, an authority under the Ministry of Ecology and Environment that acts as the central government agency responsible for regulating nuclear safety and supervising all civilian nuclear infrastructure in China.
 It also inspects nuclear safety activities and regulates the project approval mechanism; and